-- Graduate Record Exam (GRE) test scores (This requirement has been waived for the 2022-2023 admissions cycle) - TOEFL score for non-native English speakers - Completed Georgia Tech Graduate Application Form - Georgia Tech Application Fee: \$75.00 for domestic applicants and \$85.00 for international applicants - Certified undergraduate transcript and any graduate transcripts. - Three letters of recommendation - A biographical statement.
+- TOEFL score for non-native English speakers - Completed Georgia Tech Graduate Application Form - Georgia Tech Application Fee: \$95.00 for domestic applicants and \$105.00 for international applicants - Certified undergraduate transcript and any graduate transcripts. - Three letters of recommendation - A biographical statement.
 We want you to write an intellectual biography, one that includes your reasons for applying to our program, describes your interest in the history and social analysis of technology and science, indicates faculty with whom you would like to work, and tells us what your subsequent plans might be.
 This should also include a clear indication of (a) whether you seek an M.S. only or wish to go on to do a Ph.D. (b) whether you are more interested in the sociology track or the history track, (c) whether you wish to study full time or part time, and (d) whether you seek financial aid or are able to finance your own studies.
 More information on (a) and (b) are provided in the section below "Two Tracks Two Paths to a Masters." - Writing sample - Statement of adequate funds (for international students only)

 In considering applications, the Graduate Committee places considerable weight on the biographical statement, the student's past academic record, letters of recommendation, and the writing sample.
-GRE scores are also important, and we prefer applicants to have a verbal score of 160 and above and at least 4.5 for analytical writing.
-Students applying for the sociology track should aim for a score of 160 in the quantitative section of the GRE exam.

-A TOEFL score of 110 is desirable.
+When required, a TOEFL score of 110 is desirable.